 How do I form an LLC?

 Before starting your business and forming an LLC, be sure to do the business entity search first to make sure the name is available to use.
-Once you know the LLC name is available, learn how to form an Minnesota LLC by reading our step-by-step guide on filing the Articles of Organization.
+Once you know the LLC name is available, learn how to form a Minnesota LLC by reading our step-by-step guide.

 While not required in Minnesota, an Operating Agreement, which are the rules for how the LLC operates, may be a document worth considering especially for multi-member LLCs.